AnotherSamWilson/ParBayesianOptimization/README.md

 <img src="vignettes/progressPlot.png" style="display: block; margin: auto;" />

 As you thoroughly explore the parameter space, you reduce the uncertainty in the unexplored areas.
-As you reduce uncertainty, you reduce utility, or the potential to find a better parameter set than the one you already have.
+As you reduce uncertainty, you tend to reduce utility, which can be thought of as the potential to find a better parameter set than the one you already have.
 Notice that the expected improvement converged to 0 after iteration 6.
 If you see a similar pattern, you can be fairly certain that you have found an (approximately) global optimum.